 This sample itinerary is offered as a guideline.
 The trip focus, length and itinerary/activities can be tailored to meet your learning objectives.

 Day 1 - Arrive in Iceland

-You will land at Keflavik Airport, a small but modern airport situated at the Western tip of the Reykjanes peninsula.
+Land at Keflavik Airport, a small but modern airport situated at the Western tip of the Reykjanes peninsula.

 From there it's a 45 minute drive to Reykjavik, the colourful capital city of Iceland.
 Reykjavik is also the world's northern-most capital city and full of history as well as modern Icelandic culture.

-Day 2 - South Coast tour
+Day 2 - South Coast and Glaciers

 Today head to Seljalandsfoss waterfall which is fed by melting water from the glacier-capped Eyjafjallajokull volcano.
 This powerful waterfall is best known for the walking path that runs behind the curtain of water where visitors can enjoy a truly unique viewpoint from this angle.
 It’s the only known waterfall in the world that it is possible to walk behind.

 Then visit The Lava Centre, a brand new interactive, high-tech educational exhibition where you can learn about volcanic activity, earthquakes and the creation of Iceland over millions of years.